 MATH-I 549 Applied Mathematics for Secondary School Teachers (3 cr.)
-P: MATH-I 266 and MATH-I 351.
+P: MATH-I 266 or MATH-I 366, and MATH-I 351.
 Applications of mathematics to problems in the physical sciences, social sciences, and the arts.
 Content varies.
 May be repeated for credit with the consent of the instructor.
 Course is offered on an as needed basis.